 The carrier, which brought a further 95 officers to join the Canadian contingent also carried 16 Ferret armoured cars, 36 trucks and trailers and 160 tons of stores for the Canadian troops.

 A Ferret armoured car is unloaded from the Canadian aircraft carrier in the Famagusta docks.........dated 30th March 1964

-Until the UN force, comprising troops and civilian police, was operational, British troops wore the 'Blue Beret' and held the line alone.
+Until the UN force (comprising troops and civilian police) was operational, British troops wore the 'Blue Beret' and patrolled alone.

 British UN troops patrolling the Turkish quarter and an Observation Point in Limassol.......dated April 1964